Geoff Rabone: Cricket career

 In 1953–54, New Zealand made its first Test-playing tour to a country other than England, a five-Test series in South Africa.
 Rabone was picked as captain, and though the side was unsuccessful in the big matches – the Test series was lost 4–0 – his own reputation for dependability and durability was enhanced.
 In the first Test, he made 107 out of a total of 230 in more than six hours, and followed that with 68 out of 149 in the second innings.
 In all, he batted for 585 out of the 675 minutes that his side's two innings lasted.
 That match was lost by an innings; the second, in which Rabone had little success, was lost by 132 runs.

 But the third game, which ended as a draw, saw New Zealand's then-highest Test score, 505, and the first time the team had managed to enforce the follow-on.
 Rabone scored 56 and then took six for 68 as South Africa were bowled out for 326, his best Test bowling.
 The tour ended in an anticlimax for Rabone, though, as he broke a bone in a foot during a provincial match and could not take part in the last two Tests.

 Rabone was restored to the New Zealand captaincy the following year for the 1954–55 MCC tour of New Zealand.
 The results in the two Tests were poor and there was criticism of his captaincy, but Rabone's own adhesive qualities seemed undiminished.
 In the first innings of the first match, he was one of only two players – the other was Sutcliffe – to reach double figures, taking three hours to score 18.
 And in the second, when New Zealand were dismissed for the record Test low of 26, he was again second highest scorer and longest survivor, with 7 in 53 minutes.
 Both matches, though, were lost by a distance.

 That was the end of his Test cricket, though he played for Auckland for a few more seasons.
 In retirement, he was a New Zealand selector.
+He had a successful career with Shell Oil New Zealand.